List of Sonic the Hedgehog characters: Metal Sonic

 is an evil robotic version of Sonic created by Dr. Robotnik.
 He possesses great strength, including a laser cannon, a jet engine and a force field device he can use to protect himself from projectiles and certain attacks.
 He usually only communicates with a series of electronic noises.

 The character first appears in Sonic the Hedgehog CD.
 He is given orders to go back in time and change the past so that Dr. Eggman can rule the future.
 Sonic must race him in Stardust Speedway to free Amy Rose.
 He is severely wounded when he crashes and falls, but is rejuvenated by Robotnik in Sonic the Hedgehog 4: Episode II, only to be defeated again in a similar style.
 He returns in Knuckles' Chaotix, where he attempts to obtain the Chaos Rings, but he is stopped by the Chaotix team.
-Metal Sonic notably acted as the main antagonist in Sonic Heroes, appearing in a new form as Neo Metal Sonic before transforming into the game's final boss, the Metal Overlord.
+Metal Sonic notably acted as the main antagonist in Sonic Heroes, appearing in a new form as Neo Metal Sonic before transforming into the game's final boss, Metal Overlord.
 Upon being defeated by Super Sonic, Tails, and Knuckles, he reverts to his traditional appearance.

 Metal Sonic appears as a bonus playable character in Sonic Rivals, reprogrammed to aid Eggman Nega in his attempt to take over the world.
 He returns as a playable character in Sonic Rivals 2, under orders from Eggman to aid Shadow in stopping Eggman Nega's plans.
 In Sonic Free Riders, Metal Sonic is a playable character and the final opponent in the game's story mode.
 In Sonic Generations, he appears in his classic form as a rival boss, battling Classic Sonic in Stardust Speedway before ultimately being destroyed.
 In the 2024 remaster Sonic X Shadow Generations, his Metal Overlord form returns as a boss that Shadow battles.
 Metal Sonic returns as a boss character in Sonic Boom: Rise of Lyric and Sonic Boom: Shattered Crystal, and the Sonic story mode of Lego Dimensions.